-The subject site has two zonings.
-Most the site is zoned R1 General Residential.
+The site is zoned R1 General Residential.
 The objectives of the R1 zone are:

 - To provide for the housing needs of the community. - To provide for a variety of housing types and densities. - To enable other land uses that provide facilities or services to meet the day to day needs of residents. - To ensure that a high level of residential amenity is achieved and maintained. - To ensure that new development reflects the desired future character and dwelling densities of the area.